 Got MICROAGGRESSIONS?
 We want to hear about them!

-As part of a multi-phased project in collaboration with OAD, Women’s/Gender Studies proposes we start asking our community what Safer Spaces can be.
-Let’s start by recognizing and addressing microaggressions.
+As part of a multi-phased project in collaboration with Office of Academic Development (OAD), Women’s/Gender Studies proposes we start asking our community what Safer Spaces can be.
+We started by recognizing and addressing microaggressions.
 We believe this can be done in the classroom and in a multidisciplinary way.

 Microaggressions are defined as

 “brief and commonplace daily verbal, behavioral and environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory or negative slights and insults that potentially have harmful or unpleasant psychological impact on the target person or group.”

 Finissage Party Fri.
 Feb.16th 3:00 – 5:00 pm